Earl Ankrah

-Emmanuel Earl Ankrah professionally known as Earl Ankrah is a former national television show originator and host; and currently a policy and projects communications practitioner in Ghana.
+Emmanuel Earl Ankrah professionally known as Earl Ankrah is a former national television show originator and host; and currently an International Development Specialist in Communications and Knowledge Management.

 Education

 Earl Ankrah attended Accra Academy, where he was a chapel prefect; the Ghana Institute of Journalism, where he obtained a Diploma in Journalism; the Graduate School of Management (UK and Accra campuses) where he took a graduate course in Public Relations and then the National Institute of Labour Economics Research and Development, New Delhi, where he read an MA in Human Resource Planning and Development.

-Prior to these, Earl was, between 1989/1990 posted to teach at Nmanduanu Basic School in the Sissala East District as national service personnel.
+Prior to these, Earl was posted to teach at Nmanduanu Basic School in the Sissala East District as national service personnel.
 He later extended his national service period by 1 year.
 During this period, he introduced night schools, a non-formal education program in Kuroboi where he used his personal lamp under a tree to teach adults how to read and write.
-The intervention went ahead to win awards twice in the Wellembele Circuit, in 1991 and 1992 within the non formal education division.
+The intervention went ahead to win awards twice in the Wellembele Circuit, within the non formal education division.
+His intervention produced degree holders, educationists, a head teacher, a police inspector, public health officials, warehouse/inventory supervisors, businessmen, etc.